Interested in working in MPS while earning special education certification?

 Students interested in the internship must:

-- Be accepted into one of UWM’s special education certification programs (see the Exceptional Education website for program options).
+- Be accepted into one of UWM’s special education certification programs (see the Teaching and Learning website for program options).

 - Meet one of the following criteria: